Representations of Khovanov-Lauda-Rouquier algebras III: Symmetric Affine Type: KLR Algebras

 \section{KLR Algebras}

 A good introduction to the basic theory of KLR algebras appears in \cite[\S 4]{kleschevram}.
 Although it is not customary, we will first give the geometric construction of KLR algebras, then discuss the standard presentation in terms of generators and relations.
+In this paper, we must restrict ourselves to KLR algebras which come from geometry.
+The primary reason for this restriction is our reliance on the theory of $R$-matrices, which we introduce in $\S\ref{sim}$.
+The results presented in $\S\ref{ext}$ also require the geometric interpretation.

 Define a graph with vertex set $I$ and with $-i\cdot j$ edges between $i$ and $j$ for all $i\neq j$.
 Let $Q$ be the quiver obtained by placing an orientation on this graph.

 For $\nu\in\N I$, define $E_\nu$ and $G_\nu$ by